How to Register a Custom or Antique Vehicle in New Mexico

-- A completed Affirmation for Specially Constructed or Reconstructed Vehicle form, for a custom-built vehicle.
+- Filled out Affirmation for Specially Constructed or Reconstructed Vehicle and Vehicle Equipment Affirmation forms.

-- Bills of sale for all the parts used, and the weight certificate for the vehicle.
+- Bills of sale and invoices for the major vehicle components.